-- To start the Chromeleon 6.8 client, click Start > All Programs > Chromeleon > Chromeleon. - 2.
-To display the Chromeleon 6.8 panel tabset, click View > Default Panel Tabset or click the toolbar button .
+- 1. To start the Chromeleon 6.8 client, click Start > All Programs > Chromeleon > Chromeleon. - To display the Chromeleon 6.8 panel tabset, click View > Default Panel Tabset or click the store toolbar button.
 The panel tabset opens to the Home panel by default (see Figure 4-4).
 This panel displays basic status information for each instrument in the system.
-In addition, a limited number of device functions can be controlled directly from this panel.
-You can also access the Audit Trail from here.
+In addition, a limited number of device functions can be controlled directly from this panel and the audit trail can be accessed from here.